If you have a business or are starting a business, then you’ll need to create a website.

 Want to check out some example website color schemes or need inspiration for the design of your website?

-If the aesthetic goal of your website is a brochure-style look, like a photographer, production company, or a graphic designer, then Awwwards may give you a boost of inspiration.
+If the aesthetic goal of your website is a brochure-style look, like a photographer, production crew, or a graphic designer, then Awwwards may give you a boost of inspiration.

 Crafting the Homepage of Your Website